Specifying the channel layout for plotting

 In a similar way you can make a layout that combines a left, right, top, front and back view of the MEG sensors in a fold-out arrangement.

-For the Neuromag/Elekta/Megin MEG system - which consists of sensor-triplets with a combination of planar gradiometers in the horizontal direction, planar gradiometers in the vertical direction, and magnetometers - you can make a layout that separates the different channel types.
+For the Neuromag/Elekta/Megin MEG system - which consists of sensor-triplets with a combination of planar gradiometers in the horizontal direction, planar gradiometers in the vertical direction, and magnetometers - you can also make a layout that separates the different channel types.

 grad = ft_read_sens('oddball1_mc_downsampled.fif', 'senstype', 'meg');